Céad Míle Fáilte

 New Homes Built to Look Old World!

 Storybook Classic Homes is a woman-owned green custom home builder in Ellicott City, Maryland.
-We specialize in the English Cotswold, French Château, Tudor, and Tuscan storybook-style homes with a curious twist.
+We specialize in the English Cotswold, French Château, Irish Cottage, Tudor, and Tuscan storybook-style homes with a curious twist.
 We have designs from four leading architects that specialize in storybook-style homes.
 Our custom homes are built with stone, brick, and stucco exteriors.
 Our homes never have vinyl siding!
 Once a client chooses a house plan, they are assured that we will not build the same home for another client.
 Each home is unique to suit the homeowner’s lifestyle.
 We build on your lot, or help you to find the perfect lot for YOUR new home.
 We build homes to suit all budgets.
 Our unique floor plans offer a home that is like no other.
-We build exclusively in Carroll and Howard Counties.
-We will build in Baltimore County by a case by case basis.
+We build exclusively in Carroll, Howard, Frederick, and Baltimore Counties.
+We will build in Montgomery County by a case by case basis.

 Old World, Fairy Tale, Disneyesque, Thomas Kinkade— these are all common descriptions for the storybook style, a romantic evocation of medieval Europe, a delightful and whimsical home style of the twentieth century.
 The Picturesque school of design movement of 18th century Europe was a startling departure from the rigid and disciplined right-angle architectural world.
 Reproduction castles, eccentric remodels of farmhouses, and cottage communities incorporating vernacular elements appeared on the scene.
 Marie Antoinette constructed mock-medieval French cottages as a hameau for her amusement.
 After WWI, an untold number of American soldiers came home from Europe with their first taste of foreign culture.
 They saw rural English and French residential architecture, much of it hundreds of years old and in varying stages of decay.
 They liked it and brought back fond recollections of this charming style.